 young boy to do?

-rhetoric?
-A male dominant environment would be ideal?
-Being raised and educated
+rhetoric mean, that a male dominant environment would be ideal?
+Does it mean that being raised and educated

-the single-mother raising him and his mostly women teachers are godly women, he
+the single mother raising him--along with his mostly women teachers--are godly women, he

 should follow them as they follow Christ.
-If he does this, he will grow up to become a godly
+If he does this, he will do well.
+He will grow into a godly

 And who says that boys raised by single